tommyettinger/cringe/README.md

 its just like `UUID` but it works on GWT i guess and its like `Json.Serializable` which is p. cool

-o and theres `Scramblers` to take a number and make it like wiggly jiggly or smth
+o and theres `Scramblers` 2 take a number and make it like wiggly jiggly or smth

 # o wate moar!!!